Sheharyar24/Youtube-Transcript-Discord-Bot/README.md

 ## Overview

-This project is a Discord bot that can fetch YouTube channel statistics and (in future versions) will notify you when a new video is uploaded, providing a transcript of the video.
+This project is a Discord bot that fetches YouTube channel statistics and notifies you in Discord when a new video is uploaded from a monitored channel.
-Currently, the bot supports fetching and displaying channel statistics in Discord using the YouTube Data API v3.
+**Transcript fetching** will be added in a future version.

 ---

 ## Features

 - Fetch YouTube channel statistics (title, description, subscriber count, video count, view count) via a Discord command.
+- Add YouTube channels to a monitoring list via a Discord command.
+- Automatically checks for new uploads every 5 minutes and posts a notification embed in your Discord server.
 - Uses environment variables for API keys and Discord bot token.
-- Modular code structure for easy extension (e.g., video notifications and transcripts in future versions).
+- Modular code structure for easy extension (e.g., video transcripts).

 ---